paulfire12345/PROJECT_2/README.md

 ## Overview
-For this project we will explore the challenges associated with providing reliable delivery services over an unreliable network.

-Three different ARQ approaches have been described: stop-and-wait, concurrent logical channels, and sliding window.

 Your task during this project is to develop a set of Java classes capable of reliably transferring a file between two hosts over UDP (TCP already offers reliable delivery services).